Section 60 Of Companies Act 2013: Publication Of Share Capital

 Key Requirements and Conditions

 1. Conditions for Filing Prospectus: A copy needs to be filed with the Registrar of Companies (ROC) prior to its release.
-The filing is to be done prior to publication or circulation of the prospectus.
+The filing is to be done prior to the publication or circulation of the prospectus.

 3. Documents to be Attended: Expert consent (if any) needs to be filed by corporations.
 Contracts or agreements mentioned in the prospectus have to be furnished.
 The prospectus must also refer to any related reports, certificates, or documents.